-module Plugin_intf:sig
+module Plugin_intf:sig..end

 McSat Theory